 8 oz of strawberries clean, hulled and sliced (or chopped depending on how chunk you like your sauce)

-1 tablespoon blood orange juice (juice from 1 half small blood orange)
+1 tablespoon blood orange juice or regular orange

 adapted from Great American Food by Charlie Palmer with Judith Choate